Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 While growing up in a Catholic family, I never attended a home blessing, even after moving to our purchased farm.
-Although a few neighbors had house and barn warmings, mom and dad were too busy to bother with things like this.
+Although a few neighbors had house and barn warmings, mom and dad were too busy to bother with things like that.

 After purchasing a condo in Taiwan and three homes in the United States, I still had never held a house blessing or warming.
-This all changed after my Thai wife and I purchased a big home in Udonthani, Thailand.
+This all changed after my Thai wife and I purchased a big home in Udon Thani, Thailand.

-Actually, home blessings are very common ceremonies in almost all religions of the world.
+Home blessings are very common ceremonies in almost all religions of the world.
 I just never experienced one until living in Thailand.

 While teaching at a Catholic school in Bangkok, a new classroom building with a library was completed during my first year there.
 I remember the school being blessed by a priest who walked up and down the corridors sprinkling holy water while saying prayers.
 The prayers called on God to bestow blessings of good fortune, success, and happiness on the school and its students and teachers.